Recognition of Prior Learning

-- Step one: Applicant to receive information from the Career Consultant regarding RPL.
-The Career Consultant will complete a checklist with the applicant to determine if eligibility for RPL.
-If eligible, a non-refundable registration fee will be charged which will be deducted from final fees for RPL or Training; applicant will be given Book 1 – Self-Evaluation/Third Party.
-Self & Government Funded – $100 Govt. funded with concession – $20
+Student will receive information from the Career Consultant regarding RPL.
+The Career Consultant will complete a checklist with the student to determine if eligibility for RPL.
+If eligible, a non-refundable registration fee will be charged which will be deducted from final fees for RPL or Training; student will be given Book 1 – Self-Evaluation/Third Party.
+Self and Government Funded – $100 Govt. funded with concession – $20

-- Step three: The evidence a student provides must be verifiable, with recent evidence of work experience, previous training and life experience.
-Evidence may include but is not limited to:
+The evidence a student provides must be verifiable with recent evidence of work experience, previous training and life experience.
+Evidence may include, but is not limited to:

 - Position Descriptions

 - Statements of Attainment and Statements of Participation

 - Any other information that may be relevant in demonstrating your competency

 The Training Manager will decide if the information sent by the student qualifies them for Recognition of Prior Learning.
 If the Training Manager deems the student has enough evidence for RPL, they will contact the student to discuss an assessment date, venue and time.

 The Assessor will interview student with regard to the self-evaluation